labex-labs/open-source-labs/python/python-mastery/lab-ex2-3-iterate-like-a-pro/en/step3.md

 print(next(squares_gen))  # 9
 ```

-When there are no more values, `next()` will raise a `StopIteration` exception.
+When there are no more values in the generator, calling `next()` will raise a `StopIteration` exception.

 ## Generator Functions with yield

-For more complex generator logic, you can write generator functions using the `yield` statement:
+For more complex generator logic, you can write generator functions using the `yield` statement.
+A generator function is a special type of function that uses `yield` to return values one at a time instead of returning a single result all at once.

 ```python
 def squares(nums):